 Syria is at the center of the world's most devastating humanitarian emergency.
-Once a vibrant hub of Middle Eastern culture and history, Syria is besieged by internal conflict that has uprooted millions of innocent families.
-Of those, an estimated 2 million Syrians have fled across the border into Jordan, Lebanon, Turkey and Egypt.
+Once a vibrant hub of Middle Eastern culture and history, Syria has been besieged by internal conflict that has uprooted millions of innocent families.
+Of those, 3.2 million Syrians have fled across the border into Jordan, Lebanon, Turkey and Egypt.
 More than 75% of Syrian refugees are women and children.

 Our partners are working around the clock to expand their services to meet the growing number of refugees arriving in desperate conditions.
 Your support is vital.